kontron/netlatency/README.md

-# RX-TX
+# Netlatency

-The RX-TX toolset is used to measure the latency and jitter parameters of an ethernet connection.
+The netlatency toolset is used to measure the latency and jitter parameters of an ethernet connection.

-## TX
+## netlatency-tx

 ### Synopsis
 	Usage: